pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - You have a basic familiarity with running commands from a Windows 10 PowerShell with Administrator privileges or a Linux command prompt with root privileges.

-- You use opensource packaging tools on Windows or Linux to install applications onto your local system.
+- You use open source packaging tools on Windows or Linux to install applications onto your local system.

-The following account and application versions are required for use in this
+The following account and application versions are required for use in this document:
-document:

 - A GCP account with a payment method set up to pay for the GCP resources you create using this document.
 You should also have sufficient GCP account permissions and knowledge to: